connecttrego/trego_backend/README.md

 ### Order Management
 - `POST /orders` - Place a new order (creates Razorpay order and pre-order)
+- `POST /orders/fromBucket` - Place a new order from a selected bucket (creates Razorpay order and pre-order based on bucket selection)
 - `POST /orders/validateOrder` - Validate and confirm order payment with Razorpay verification
 - `GET /orders/user/{userId}` - Fetch all orders for a user with pagination
 - `POST /orders/cancel` - Cancel orders with reason tracking